grzesiek/git_compound/README.md

 GitCompound combines features of Git submodules and common dependency managers like Bundler or Composer.

-## Status

-This project is in beta phase.

 ## Overview

 Create `Compoundfile` or `.gitcompound` manifest: